What is a laminectomy?

 blood pressure, pulse, and breathing are stable and you are alert, you will be taken

 to your hospital room.
-Laminectomy usually requires a hospital stay of one or more
+Laminectomy usually requires that you stay in the hospital

-You will most likely begin getting out of bed and walking the evening of your surgery.
+You will most likely start getting out of bed and walking the evening of your surgery.

-Your pain will be controlled with medicines so that you can participate in the exercise.
+Your pain will be controlled with medicines so that you can take part in the exercise.

 You may be given an exercise plan to follow both in the hospital and after discharge.

-Once you are at home, it is important to keep the surgical incision area clean and
+Once you are at home, it's important to keep the surgical incision area clean and

 dry.
 Your healthcare provider will give you specific bathing instructions.
 The surgical